CIDARLAB/Cello-v2-webapp/README.md

     - Windows:
       * Download and install the latest msi, e.g. graphviz-2.38.msi, here: <https://graphviz.gitlab.io/_pages/Download/Download_windows.html>
       * Add the folder containing dot.exe, e.g. `C:\Program Files (x86)\Graphvix2.38\bin`, to `%Path%`
-  + *The latest JAR from the releases page of this repository.* Note that the [Cello2 CAD tool itself](https://github.com/CIDARLAB/Cello2) is bundled with the JAR you download.
+  + *The latest JAR from the releases page of this repository.* Note that the [Cello v2 CAD tool itself](https://github.com/CIDARLAB/Cello2) is bundled with the JAR you download.

 ### Usage